mphowardlab/azplugins/SourceConventions.md

 Write the python implementation of your new feature first, then implement the C++ header file.
 Finally, implement the details of the algorithm.

-## Add your feature or fix to the changelog
+## Add your feature or fix to the credits

-All new features or fixes should be documented with a short description in the changelog for the appropriate target version.
+All new features or fixes should give credit to the author in `CREDITS.md`.

 # Source code guidelines